Working Smarter to Protect Family Offices and High-Profile Individuals

 Oftentimes, “teams” are comprised of one individual in charge of supporting not only the main principal but their family as well.
 Travis Lishok, a former protective intelligence analyst for a professional sports team and Associate Director at Ontic, shares the many agendas he was responsible for supporting in his role in his article What I Learned from Protecting a Professional Sports Team Owner.

 Additionally, knowing your process can easily scale and adapt to changes in team structure and new threats (i.e., health and safety) is critical, because we know that a family office is a business and it must adapt to economic changes.

-Automation — Are you relying on hard copies and post-it notes?
+Automation — Are you relying on hard copies and Post-it notes?

 With binders and notebooks of threat documentation, connecting the dots becomes increasingly challenging.
-Having confidence to report that a threat was a random act and not connected to historical activity (prior threat actors) is one way to ease the pressure that comes with the territory of protecting others 24/7.
+Having the confidence to report that a threat was a random act and not connected to historical activity (prior threat actors) is one way to ease the pressure that comes with the territory of protecting others 24/7.

 There are ways to manage online presence and ensure intelligence is always on, such as training principals and their families on the risks associated with social media, watching news and media cycles, and automating threat activity as soon as it arises.

 Privacy and discretion — Are you looking for signals to protect against larger threats?